swiftlang/swift-testing/Documentation/CMake.md

 # Building with CMake

-## Add `swift-testing` to Your Project
+## Add Swift Testing to your project

-Add `swift-testing` with to your project using the standard `FetchContent` or `find_package` mechanism, as appropriate for your project.
+Add Swift Testing to your project using the standard `FetchContent` or `find_package` mechanism, as appropriate for your project.
 For example:

 ```cmake
 include(FetchContent)